jtakayama/makahiki/install/doc/redhat_readme.txt

 the location of pylibmc.

 If any of the following errors occur, then Memcached is not working:
-(1) cache prints a blank to the console, or cache == None returns True,
-    or cache is a DummyCache.
+(1) cache prints a blank to the console, or cache is a DummyCache.
 (2) cache.set returns False or returns nothing.
 (3) cache.get returns False, returns nothing, or causes a segmentation fault.
 If so, make sure environment variables are set and Memcached is running..